beibei0611/webSciworkshop21/index.md

 The Web has been the subject of compelling biological metaphors that liken it to an evolving ecosystem.
 Analogies of this kind could benefit from further theoretical and empirical examination through the lens of evolutionary and cognitive approaches.
 This half-day workshop (hosted by the [Web Science conference](https://websci20.webscience.org/)) aims to bring together researchers who work at the intersection of evolution and the Web.
 Evolutionary approaches are increasingly crossing disciplinary boundaries, including (but not limited to) fields such as network and complexity sciences, anthropology, computer science and social psychology.
 This workshop provides an opportunity for researchers from these diverse disciplines to come together, exchange views and establish collaboration.

-### Call for papers
+### Call for papers [Submission is now closed]
 We invite short paper submissions on topics such as:
 - the application of evolutionary theory to social and technological trends on the Web
 - computational tools to study evolution in the Web
 - critical discussion or literature review of these themes

 Contributions should aim, wherever possible, to cross traditional disciplinary boundaries.
 Papers can be up to 8 pages long and should be formatted according to the [ACM SIG Conference proceedings template](https://www.acm.org/publications/proceedings-template). ~~Please submit your paper via [EasyChair](https://easychair.org/conferences/?conf=etfw20)~~.
-[Submission is now closed]

-Accepted workshop papers will be published in a companion collection of the ACM WebSci'20 proceedings.

 ### Important Dates

 ~~April 17, 2020 - Workshop paper submission deadline~~
 ~~April 24, 2020 - Workshop paper submission deadline [extended]~~
-May 15, 2020 - Camera ready papers due
+~~May 15, 2020 - Camera ready papers due~~
 July 7, 2020 - Workshop date
-July 8, 2020 - Optional poster reception
-Authors are encouraged to showcase their work in the form of posters on 8 July at the joint conference and workshop poster reception.

-Information regarding conference registration and [student travel awards](https://websci20.webscience.org/financial-support-for-students/) is available on the official [WebSci'20 website](https://websci20.webscience.org/).
+Information regarding conference registration will become available on the official [WebSci'20 website](https://websci20.webscience.org/).

 ### Workshop Programme
 To be confirmed.

-Due to the Coronavirus (COVID-19), the conference organisers are currently exploring opportunities for online (remote) participation.
-We will share updates on this webpage and via email to all authors.
+Due to the Coronavirus (COVID-19), the workshop will be run online.
+We will share updates on this webpage and via email to all participants.

 ### Description of Workshop Theme